brunocassol/r-place-brazil-bot/README.md

 # Bot used by Brazil in /r/place

-This was develop in a rush during a weekend while fighting Reddit devs and helping coordinating a campaign on /r/place.
+This was developed in a rush during a weekend while fighting Reddit devs and helping coordinating a campaign on /r/place.
 Don't judge me.

 It downloads this image automatically and draws it: